COMP2150-Game-Design/COMP2150-Level-Design-Task/README.md

 The assignment includes two main deliverables: your Level built in Unity, and your Design Document that documents and justifies your use of an iterative design process to create your level.
 This repo also contains a Prefab Reference Guide with info on all the prefabs you'll be using.

+# Unity Version
+This framework has been made using Unity 2022.3.58f1.
+You must use this version of Unity for your assignment.
+Use of another version of Unity may result in your assignment being corrupted or prevent it from being marked entirely.

 # Level
 Design and build one level with three main sections.
 Imagine you are working on the second level of a new space-themed, 2D platformer.
 For the purposes of this task, the exact type of platformer (action, puzzle, precision, etc) is up to you.
 Your project lead has given you the following brief: